matteokeole/canvasprinter/README.md

 # canvasprinter
-Minecraft-inspired component-based text printer using the Canvas API.
+Minecraft component-based text printer using the Canvas API.